shanshe/Z3660/z3660-board/README.md

  * A wrongly named version when uploading files to v0.21a.
 So, this version number skipped.

  v.021d
- * Changed the footprints for two fan to 3 pin and right angle.
+ * Changed the footprints for two fans to 3 pin and right angle.